elierotenberg/isomorphic-router/README.md

-Nexus Flux Router
+Isomorphic Router
 =================

-Tiny, isomorphic router for Nexus Flux.
+Tiny, lightweight, simple isomorphic router.

 Internally, it uses the same path-matching engine than `express`, but it's exposed directly to be usable in an isomorphic context.